kimwong9999/cinema/README.md

     duration    - length of film in minutes chroma      - colour or black and white ration      - 4:3, 2.5:1 etc
-    cast        - a list of actors taken from the ACTOR table (many-tomany-relationship)
+    cast        - a list of actors taken from the ACTOR table (many-to-many relationship)

 ## Tests